MuhammadNazhimMaulana/CI_With_API/README.md

 # CodeIgniter With API

 - English
-  This is the implementation of using API in a simple CI Project
+  This is the implementation of using API in a simple CI Project and I'll do much more

 - Indonesia
-  Ini merupakan implementasi dari penggunaan api dalam sebuah projek dengan menggunakan framework CI yang sederhana
+  Ini merupakan implementasi dari penggunaan api dalam sebuah projek dengan menggunakan framework CI yang sederhana dan saya akan tingkatkan lagi terus